Trenblack/dunkin_donuts_api/README.md

 Due to the nature of financial systems, this system should be quite error proof and able to deal with, or easily implement things that will deal with, things that could go wrong in a financial system.
 On top of that, it should have consistent data, book keeping, and an efficient system to safely and quickly retrieve up to date data.

 ## Frontend
-For the frontend, I just created a basic react app using the MUI library suggest in the prompt.
-It was my first time using this library, but found it to be very helpful.

-The app consists of two pages: One for submitting new reports, and one for viewing old reports(seperated by batches, with the ability go generate CSV files for each batch).
+For the frontend, I just created a basic react app consisting of two pages: One for submitting new reports, and one for viewing old reports(seperated by batches, with the ability go generate CSV files for each batch).

 When creating a new report, to view the XML data in a "succint" way, I've created a parser in the back end that returns aggregated data.
 That data is then displayed as a table that can be sorted by either branches or sources.

 I've chosen to handle the parsing in the backend to prevent the client from having to heavy computations.
-Using a Python library built on C, and XML with about 50k rows can be processed and returned in under one second.
+Using a Python library built on C, an XML with about 50k rows can be processed and returned in under one second.

 In the future, there can also be some way to view data by individual users.
 This can be done through taking advantage of virtualized lists, pagination, and a "search bar" feature.
 Due to the structure of this system, this feature would be easy to implement into the existing codebase.
 However, since the question did not ask for this, I've decided to skip this feature for now.
 And since this is meant to be a basic memo, I've also decided to not worry about things like memory persistance, security, or production level react/javascript code.